ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Characterizing Request Priority and Service Objectives

-To overcome these issues, we shift from the request‑level SLO attainment to token‑level gain function that aggregates the timely delivery of each output token.
-Inspired by prior work~\cite{zhang2025tempo}, our refined proposal is to replace TPOT with Time Between Tokens (TBT), leading to the initial Token-level Accumulated SLO (TA-SLO) formulation:
+\textbf{Refined Proposal 2: Token-level Gain with TBT.} To overcome these issues, we shift from request‑level SLO attainment to a token‑level gain function that aggregates the timely delivery of each output token.
+Inspired by prior work~\cite{zhang2025tempo,agrawal2024etalon}, our refined proposal is to replace TPOT with Time Between Tokens (TBT), leading to the initial Token-level Accumulated SLO (TA-SLO) formulation: